tokio-rs/tokio/tokio-fs/README.md

 ## Overview

-This crate provides timer facilities for usage with Tokio.
+This crate provides filesystem manipulation facilities for usage with Tokio.

 ## License